bagrow/datatools/tutorial/readme.md

 Types of data
 =============

-Data tools deals primarily with three types of data, all of which are read from
+Datatools deals primarily with three types of data, all of which are read from
 STDIN:

 1. Distribution data or __X-data__ is simply a single column of values.
 These may